 I want to take time with each piece I create, to focus on intentional details, and to place quality above all else.
 Because of this, I made the decision to take myself seriously as a maker and to embark on my own journey with Oistad Studio.
 While I continue to work full time, I dedicate my remaining time to creating handcrafted pieces for my family, my friends, and those who commission my work.

-When our senses connect with a bespoke piece, something special happens—the tick-tock of an old clock, the smell of a fresh coat of linseed oil on a coffee table, even the dent in a cabinet from catching a doorframe during your last move.
+When our senses connect with a bespoke object, something special happens—the tick-tock of an old clock, the smell of a fresh coat of linseed oil on a coffee table, even the dent in a cabinet from catching a doorframe during your last move.

 It is critical to me that the pieces I create hold meaning for others.
 For that reason, I pour my knowledge, experience, and passion into every object I make.